wenewzhang/mixin_network-nodejs-bot2/README.md

   return Promise.resolve(message);
 } else console.log("unknow action")
 ```
-send the READ message to the server let it know this message has already read,otherise ,when the bot restart, it should receive message again!
+send the READ message to the server let it knows this message has already been readed.
+If not, when the bot restart, it could receive the message again!
 ```javascript

     if ( (message.data.category === "PLAIN_TEXT") && (message.action === "CREATE_MESSAGE") ) {